 - Don't forget the "fun" in fundraising.
 Contests are like events; people should have a good time.
 Add some rewards, incentives and prizes to your contest efforts.
 Show people you appreciate their support and make them want to help you.

-Beth Kanter, the foremost guru of social media for nonprofits, author of Beth's Blog, co-author of The Networked Nonprofit, and a judge for Tom's of Maine 2011 50 States for Good, provided these tips:
+Beth Kanter, the foremost guru of social media for nonprofits, author of Beth's Blog and co-author of The Networked Nonprofit, has been a trainer for several charity contests.
+Beth provided these tips:

 - Do the ROI analysis first.
 Ask and answer if it is worth it before your jump in.